Durham Pistol & Rifle Club |

 http://www.alaskatactical.com/stevemcdaniel.html

 Some of you knew and trained under Louis Awerbuck of Yavapai Firearms Academy before Louis passed away in 2014.
 Louis and his partner, Leigh Lambert, both sang the praises of Steve McDaniel.
 From my experience with Louis and Leigh, this is from two people who were otherwise generally quiet and reserved and who upheld the highest principles of honor and integrity.
 Their praise is what initially sold me on Steve McDaniel because I trust their word.
 What connects me to Steve now is having observed for years his honor and integrity as a human being and the passion with which he imparts his extensive knowledge to his students in ways the students readily understand, leading to their improvement.
 Please visit the Alaska Tactical website to see what Leigh said about Steve.
-Also, many of us saw Steve’s teaching ability, teaching style and expertise as an instructor , teacher, and coach for the last three years at DPRC and how he improved the shooting skills of the students.
+Also, many of us have seen Steve’s teaching ability, teaching style and expertise as an instructor , teacher, and coach for multiple years at DPRC and how he improved the shooting skills of the students.

 DETAILS (for those who want to know much more.